hui-w/foto-studio/README.md

 # foto-studio
-A set of desktop applications for photos
+A set of desktop applications for photos management

 Created with C#, Windows Form, WPF